 AG: They told me to go home.
 So I asked them the same question, “And then what?”
 The shrink said, “Just forget about it.
 We won’t be calling you back.”

 BK: That’s quite a story.
 I’ve heard about stuff like this secondhand but nothing from anyone who has been there.
 I bet you were really pissed at those folks.

-AG: I’ve been dwelling on that too.
-How I felt nothing afterwards.
-Just went back to what I was doing.
+AG: No. I just went back to what I was doing.
 You can’t have crap in your head and do drugs.
 Or it will drive you insane.